-Since the sale of the Factory Automation Business finalized early 2010, the Group has only one remaining CGU and segment being the Contract Manufacturing business.
+Since the sale of the Factory Automation Business finalized early 2010, the group has only one remaining CGU and segment being the Contract Manufacturing business.

-The recoverable amount of the contract manufacturing operations has been determined based on a value in use calculation which uses cash flow projections based on the financial budget approved by the directors covering a three-year period.
-The growth rate applied in determining the terminal value is set at 2 % (idem 2010) and does not exceed the long term average growth rate for this type of industry (subcontractors in the electronics industry).
-The target EBITDA percentage on sales amounts to 7.1 % (0.6 % lower than 2010).
-The effective EBITDA percentage on sales amounts to 6.8 % per 2011.
+The recoverable amount of the contract manufacturing operations has been determined based on a value in use calculation which uses cash flow projections based on the financial budget approved by the Board of Directors covering a three-year period.
+The sales growth rate applied for the cumulative future periods is 5%.
+The growth rate applied in determining the terminal value is set at 2 % (idem 2011) and does not exceed the long term average growth rate for this type of industry (subcontractors in the electronics industry).
+The target EBITDA percentage on sales amounts to 6 % (1.1 % lower than 2011).
+The normalised EBITDA percentage on sales amounts to 4.4 % per 2012 (6,9% in 2011).
 Management determines these assumptions based on past performance and its expectations for the market development.
-The pre-tax discount rate applied to cash flow projections is determined on the weighted average cost of capital (WACC), amounting to 10.2 % (last year 13.6 %).
+The pre-tax discount rate applied to cash flow projections is determined on the weighted average cost of capital (WACC), amounting to 13 % (last year 10.2 %).
 The components for the determination of the WACC are based on sector specific parameters.

-The value in use exceeds the carrying amount of the cash generating unit (headroom) with EUR 15.2 million (2010 EUR 18.1 million).
+The value in use was lower than the carrying amount of the cash generating unit with EUR 1.6 million (2011 headroom of 15.2 million).